quicwg/base-drafts/draft-ietf-quic-tls.md

 received packets that fail authentication during the lifetime of a connection.
-If the total number of received packets that fail authentication within the connection, across all keys, exceeds the integrity limit for the selected AEAD, the endpoint MUST immediately close the connection and not process any more packets.
+If the total number of received packets that fail authentication within the connection, across all keys, exceeds the integrity limit for the selected AEAD, the endpoint MUST immediately close the connection with a connection error of type AEAD_LIMIT_REACHED and not process any more packets.

 For AEAD_AES_128_GCM and AEAD_AES_256_GCM, the integrity limit is 2^54 forged packets; see {{gcm-bounds}}.
 For AEAD_CHACHA20_POLY1305, the integrity limit is